Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Yeah.

-Is that the same as their treasure chest there?
+Is that the same as their treasure chest though?

 This guy's got a great name.

-And he's been waiting patiently since 2018 good to years Jeremy Swade
+And he's been waiting patiently since 2018, good two years.

-Do you exist?
-I don't believe everyone comes up with a fake name before they sign up to our Patreon
+I believe everyone comes up with a fake name before they sign up to our Patreon.

-I went to high school, say with a hundred people in my level.
+I went to high school, say, with 100 people in my level.

 No one had a name as cool as Jeremy Swade.